System Boot

 Example

-Two managers face the same disappointing quarter.
-The first uses the model 'people are lazy', and responds with surveillance.
-The second uses the model 'systems produce the behavior they reward', and audits the incentives.
-Six months later one has a sullen team and the same numbers.
-The other has different numbers.
-They saw the same facts.
-They were operating two different worlds.
+Two managers face the same bad quarter.
+The first uses 'people are lazy' and responds with surveillance.
+The second uses 'systems produce the behavior they reward' and audits the incentives.
+Six months later one has a sullen team and the same numbers; the other has different numbers.
+Same facts, two different worlds.

 Questions this answers